 Aflame with anger, the judge imposed the threatened order.
 But God made the virgin solidly firm in her place and no force could move her.
 "With such might did the Holy Spirit hold her firm that the virgin of Christ remained immovable."
 Thereupon they poured heated pitch and resin over her: "I have begged my Lord Jesus Christ that this fire have no power over me.
 And in testimony of Him I have asked a postponement of my death."
 When she had endured all this without the least injury, they pierced her throat with a sword.
 Thus she victoriously ended her martyrdom.

-Lamp; dagger; three crowns; cauldron; two oxen; stake and fagots; cup; sword through his neck; poniard; ropes; eye held in pincers; awl; cord; eyes on a dish or book; swords.Often Portrayed As:
+Symbols and Representation: cord; eyes; eyes on a dish or book; Lamp; awl; dagger; swords; three crowns; cauldron; two oxen; stake and fagots; cup; sword through neck; poniard; ropes; eye held in pincers.

 - Select one of the recipes for this feast to prepare.
-Here is a recipe for cuccia, an Italian dish.
+Of special mention is cuccia, an Italian dish.
 This is another version.

-- Say a prayer to St. Lucy for those who are physically and spiritually blind.
+- Say a prayer to St. Lucy for those who are physically and/or spiritually blind.

 - Read the Life of St. Lucy taken from Ælfric’s Lives of the Saints written in the 10th century.